Code-Institute-Submissions/Sinha5714-Underwater_Explorer/README.md

 <ul>
 <li>
 <h3>Header</h3>
+<h4>Navigation bar</h4>
-- Navigation bar: Featured at the top of the page.
+<p> Featured at the top of the page.
 It shows community name on the left corner and navigation menu on the right
       side.
     Navigation menu consists 4 sections: Home Events Gallery Join-US which takes you to various pages of the website.
-    <br>  The background of navigation bar is set to maintain the contrast so that the menu and title is easy to read.
+    The background of navigation bar is set to maintain the contrast so that the menu and title is easy to read.
+<h4>Main-video and Main-text</h4>
-- Main-video and main-text: In header itself a video of scuba diving is added which plays in a loop.
-A main text is also added asking users to join and explore the diving world with the community.
+  <p>In header itself a video of scuba diving is added which plays in a loop.
+  A main text is also added asking users to join and explore the diving world with the community.</p>
 </li>
 <li>
 <h3>Section- About US</h3>